Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 consider Simmel's sociology;

-The work used the publications of G. Zimel, D. Levin, T. Ogane, L.G.
-Ionina and others.
+The work used publications by G. Zimel, D. Levin, T. Ogane, L.G.
+Ionina et al.

-Structurally, the work consists of an annotation, a reference scheme, tests, a glossary of terms and a list of references.
+Structurally, the work consists of an annotation, a reference diagram, tests, a glossary of terms and a list of references.

 1. Brief biography of G. Simmel

 Georg Simmel was born in Berlin.
-He graduated from the classical gymnasium and entered the University of Berlin.
-Received a PhD in philosophy for a dissertation on Kant.
-He became a professor at the universities in Berlin and Strasbourg.
-At universities he taught logic, history of philosophy, metaphysics, ethics, philosophy of religion, philosophy of art, social psychology, sociology, and special courses on Kant, Schopenhauer, and Darwin.
-The interdisciplinary nature of Simmel's lectures attracted the attention of not only students, but also representatives of the Berlin intellectual elite.
+He graduated from a classical gymnasium and entered the University of Berlin.
+He received his doctorate in philosophy for his dissertation on Kant.
+He became a professor at universities in Berlin and Strasbourg.
+At universities he read logic, history of philosophy, metaphysics, ethics, philosophy of religion, philosophy of art, social psychology, sociology and special courses on Kant, Schopenhauer and Darwin.
+The interdisciplinary nature of Simmel's lectures attracted the attention of not only students, but also representatives of the intellectual elite of Berlin.

-The early period is marked by the influence of G. Spencer and C. Darwin.
-Simmel writes an essay "Darwinism and the Theory of Knowledge", in which he gives a biological-utilitarian justification for ethics and theory of knowledge; applies the principle of differentiation characteristic of Spencerian evolutionism as a universal tool in the analysis of development in any sphere of nature, society and culture.
+The early period was marked by the influence of G. Spencer and C. Darwin.
+Simmel writes an essay “Darwinism and the Theory of Knowledge,” in which he gives a biological-utilitarian justification for ethics and the theory of knowledge; applies the principle of differentiation, characteristic of Spencerian evolutionism, as a universal tool in the analysis of development in any sphere of nature, society and culture.

-Then Simmel began to look for a priori forms of social cognition, relying on the philosophy of I. Kant.
-In the center of his attention at the neo-Kantian stage of spiritual development are values and culture, which are related to the sphere that lies on the other side of natural causality.
-It was then that "formal sociology" was born, which is called upon to investigate not the content of individual social phenomena, but the social forms inherent in all social phenomena.
-The activity of the humanities is understood by him as "transcendental form-creation".
-The source of creativity is a personality with its a priori given way of seeing.
-During this period, Simmel wrote numerous works on Kant, and created a work on the philosophy of history.
+Then Simmel began to look for a priori forms of social knowledge, relying on the philosophy of I. Kant.
+At the neo-Kantian stage of spiritual development, his focus is on values and culture related to the sphere that lies beyond natural causality.
+It was then that “formal sociology” was born, which is designed to study not the content of individual social phenomena, but the social forms inherent in all social phenomena.
+He understands the activities of humanists as “transcendental form-creation.”
+The source of creativity is the individual with his a priori given way of seeing.
+During this period, Simmel wrote numerous works on Kant and created a work on the philosophy of history.

-In the future, Simmel becomes one of the most significant representatives of the late "philosophy of life."
-He writes the work "Philosophy of Money", in which he makes an attempt at a cultural interpretation of the concept of "alienation".
-In accordance with the forms of vision, various “worlds” of culture arise: religion, philosophy, science, art - each with a peculiar internal organization, its own unique logic.
-Philosophy, for example, is characterized by the comprehension of the world in its integrity.
-The philosopher sees the integrity through each specific thing , and this way of seeing can neither be confirmed nor refuted by science.
-Simmel speaks in this connection of various “distances of cognition.”
-The difference in distances determines the difference in the images of the world.
+Subsequently, Simmel becomes one of the most significant representatives of the late “philosophy of life”.
+He writes the work “Philosophy of Money”, in which he attempts a cultural interpretation of the concept of “alienation”.
+In accordance with the forms of vision, various “worlds” of culture arise: religion, philosophy, science, art - each with a unique internal organization, its own unique logic.
+Philosophy, for example, is characterized by comprehension of the world in its integrity.
+The philosopher sees integrity through each specific thing , and this way of seeing can neither be confirmed nor refuted by science.
+Simmel speaks in this regard about different “distances of cognition.”
+The difference in distances determines the difference in images of the world.

-The individual always lives in several worlds, and this is the source of his internal conflicts, which have deep roots in "life".
-The complex ideological evolution, the breadth and dispersion of interests, the essayistic style of most of the works make it difficult to adequately understand and evaluate the work of Georg Simmel.
-And, nevertheless, one can single out the general theme of his work - the interaction of society, man and culture.
-Society was considered by him as a set of forms and systems of interaction; man - as a "social atom", and culture - as a set of objectified forms of human consciousness.
-Common to creativity was "an idea of the subject, method and tasks of sociological science" .
+An individual always lives in several worlds, and this is the source of his internal conflicts, which have deep foundations in “life”.
+The complex ideological evolution, breadth and dispersion of interests, and the essayistic style of most of his works make it difficult to adequately understand and evaluate the work of Georg Simmel.
+And, nevertheless, one can highlight the general theme of his work - the interaction of society, man and culture.
+He viewed society as a set of forms and systems of interaction; man - as a “social atom”, and culture - as a set of objectified forms of human consciousness.
+What was common to creativity was also “an idea of the subject, method and tasks of sociological science.”

-Of particular interest is the author's analysis of game forms, which clearly demonstrates the relationship between form and content: "The real forces, needs and impulses of life created such expedient forms of our behavior, which then, in the game or rather as a game, turned into independent content: hunting, traps, body training and spirit, competition, risk, chance, etc."
+Of particular interest is the author’s analysis of game forms, which clearly demonstrates the relationship between form and content: “The real forces, needs and impulses of life created such purposeful forms of our behavior, which then in the game, or rather as a game, turned into independent content: hunting, traps, body training and spirit, competition, risk, bet on chance, etc.”

-These forms emerged from the stream of pure life, breaking with its content, and "themselves became the goal and matter of their own movement."
-This statement equally applies to other examples of social forms independent of the content - to free communication, to fashion, to coquetry, etc.
+These forms emerged from the stream of pure life, breaking with its content, and “they themselves became the goal and matter of their own movement.”
+This statement equally applies to other examples of content-independent social forms - free communication, fashion, coquetry, etc.

-So, summarizing the above, we can conclude that Simmel's social forms are interindividual configurations of varying degrees of complexity in which any social interaction takes place.
-These forms also imply the realization by individuals that they together form a unit.
-At the same time, the forms of socialization themselves are only conditional constructions, "drawings".
+So, summarizing the above, we can conclude that Simmel’s social forms represent inter-individual configurations of varying degrees of complexity in which any social interaction occurs.
+These forms also imply the awareness by individuals that they together form a certain unit.
+Moreover, the forms of sociation themselves are only conditional constructions, “blueprints.”
 Only if they have content can they exist objectively.
-It is the real content (cultural material) that not only gives the forms one color or another, but also acts directly as the matter of which they are composed.
+It is the real content (cultural material) that not only gives the forms one color or another, but also acts directly as the matter from which they are composed.

 The use of the conceptual apparatus of formal sociology in the study of civil society can open up a new perspective on this phenomenon.
 The events of recent years clearly show that informal, “grassroots” self-organization, which occurs spontaneously in response to a specific challenge or problem, is becoming increasingly important.